John Heaphy Fellowes

-John Heaphy "Jack" Fellowes (November 22, 1932 – May 3, 2010) was a U.S. Navy captain, pilot, and prisoner of war (POW) during the Vietnam War.
+John Heaphy "Jack" Fellowes (November 22, 1932 – May 3, 2010) was a U.S. Navy captain, pilot who became a prisoner of war (POW) during the Vietnam War.
 He was known as "Happy Jack" because of his infectious sense of humor, which he maintained even while a POW.
 He was awarded the Silver Star for his "conspicuous gallantry and intrepidity" while a POW, credited with "contributed significantly toward the eventual abandonment of harsh treatment by the North Vietnamese".

 Early life

 Fellowes was born in Buffalo, New York, and raised in Tucson, Arizona.
 He graduated from Tucson High School in 1950 and The Hill School in 1951.
 He enlisted in the Navy on August 27, 1951, and obtained an appointment to the United States Naval Academy, from which he graduated in 1956.

 Vietnam tour of duty

-In 1966, the A-6 Intruder on which Fellows was serving as pilot was shot down over North Vietnam.
+In 1966, the A-6 Intruder aircraft which Fellows was piloting was shot down over North Vietnam.
 He was held as a prisoner of war in POW camps for six and a half years (1966–1973).
 After his release, he continued to serve in the Navy until his retirement in July 1986.

 On Fellowes' 55th bombing mission, he was a Lieutenant Commander serving as the pilot of an A-6 Intruder from squadron VA-65 operating from the USS Constellation (CV-64), when he and his Bombardier–Navigator, Lieutenant, junior grade George Thomas Coker, were shot down over North Vietnam on August 27, 1966, while flying near Vinh in Nghệ An Province.
 The aircraft was hit by a surface-to-air missile which blew off the right wing, and the two crewmembers ejected from the aircraft after it went into a flat spin.
 Their wingman tracked the parachutes as the crew descended, but lost sight of them because of poor visibility and flak after the crew were within 50 feet of the ground.
 Ejection was at about 2,000 feet altitude and 18 miles inland in flat terrain.
 Coker and Fellowes landed about one mile apart.
 Fellowes landed on a hillside and Coker in a large rice paddy in a well-populated area.
 Both were captured by armed villagers soon after landing.
 At the time of his capture, Fellowes had a broken back.
 For three hours after they ejected, American aircraft made a thorough search, despite moderate to heavy flak, but were unable to spot the parachutes or get a signal from their emergency beepers.
 When he realized he was going to be captured, Fellowes sat down to light a cigar but his captor grabbed it out of his hand as he was about to light it.
 This convinced him the enemy was not amicable.